Reinstate full funding back to Northampton Shopmobility

 This petition will be presented to the Borough Council at the full Council meeting on June 8th 2015.

-Justin Brown needs your help with “northampton borough council: Reinstate full funding back to Northampton Shopmobility”.
-Join Justin and 145 supporters today.
+Jim Bromley needs your help with “northampton borough council: Reinstate full funding back to Northampton Shopmobility”.
+Join Jim and 144 supporters today.